-SPANISH MINOR, 24 crs.
+SPANISH MINOR REQUIREMENTS, 24 crs.

 SPN 101 and 102 are taken as pre-requisites to the minor.
+The first language course can be taken to meet the Communication and Language dimension of the Liberal Arts Core Curriculum.

 The following courses (or approved equivalents), which represent 24 credits: